AHobbitTalksData/Database-and-reports-for-my-blog/README.md

 # My_Portfolio

-You will be able to find here all the documentation that I used for my projects such as databases that I have built, code that I have used or reports that I have created.
+You will be able to find here all the documentation that I used for the databases that I have built, the code that I have used and the reports that I have created for the posts of my blog.

-Any feedback is very welcome.

 Thank you for passing by.